Do you know that all-too-familiar fear that comes with receiving a monthly bill?

 If this feeling sounds familiar, you’re definitely not alone.

-According to the Australian Bureau of Statistics, in 2015–2016 roughly one third of Australian households were in “over indebted.”
+According to the Australian Bureau of Statistics, one-third of Australian households were "over-indebted."

-And of course home loans – which is not really bad debt because it is secured against an appreciating asset
+And of course home loans - which are not really bad debt because it is secured against an appreciating asset

-So, even though it may seems like you’re the only Aussie in dire straits financially, you’re not the only one who is suffering when it comes to hanging on to your cash.
+Note: Even though it may seem like you’re the only Aussie in dire straits financially, you’re not the only one who is suffering when it comes to hanging on to your cash.

 Go through your weekly, fortnightly and monthly expenses and write down everything you have outgoing.